gurjindertoor/HRG-Starter-Project/README.md

 ## Conclusion

 By following this guide, you will have built a basic robot, gained essential programming skills, and explored further research and design.
 Now, you’re ready to continue your journey in robotics!

+Also feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/gurjinder-toor/).